Abstract Submissions

 5. An individual may not submit more than two abstracts for consideration.

-9. Accepted Professional and Graduate Student abstracts will be published in the corresponding member-organization’s journal – either Clinical Laboratory Science or The Journal of the Association of Genetic Technologists
+9. Accepted Professional and Graduate Student abstracts may be published in the corresponding member-organization’s journal – either Clinical Laboratory Science or The Journal of the Association of Genetic Technologists

 1. Accepted AGT undergraduate abstracts will be published in the Journal of the Association of Genetic Technologists.